 - Loosen the scrapings in the pan with a wooden spoon.

-	- Pour the contents of the pan to the vegetables and the meat.
+- Pour the contents of the pan into the vegetables and the meat.

-	- Add half liter of water and pour in extra water if not all is covered.
+- Add half a liter of water and pour in extra water if not all are covered.

 - Hang the spices in the broth (I use a big tea sieve).

 - Let the broth simmer for 2 to 3 hours.
 (If there is fat rise to the top you can get it off with a slotted spoon)

 - Pour the soup through a fine sieve and the broth is ready.